 The sites associated with Japan's Meiji-era industrialization are centered in Yamaguchi Prefecture and Nagasaki.

 From Tokyo, Osaka, and Fukuoka, the city of Yamaguchi is accessible via the Tokaido-Sanyo Shinkansen.
 Ride the Nozomi train to Shin-Yamaguchi Station.
-From there, you can rent a car or take a taxi to the town of Hagi, and the other affiliated sites.
+From there, a rental car or taxi will take you to Hagi City and places associated with the World Heritage Site.

-To reach Nagasaki, take the Tokaido-Sanyo Shinkansen to Fukuoka, and transfer to the JR Kamome Line.
-Upon arriving at Nagasaki Station, you can rent a car or take a taxi to reach nearby attractions.
+To reach Nagasaki, take the Tokaido-Sanyo Shinkansen to Hakata, and transfer to the JR Limited Express Kamome.
+Upon arriving at Nagasaki Station, you can take a tram, bus or taxi to get to nearby attractions.

 * The information on this page may be subject to change due to COVID-19.